Swung0x48/Dell-Latitude-7390-7490-Hackintosh-EFI/README.md

  - [ ] USB-C Data transfer*

-   *Partially working, needs to plug a device in order that macOS could pick up USB-C controller, then it's plug-n-play and hot-plug&unpluggable in macOS.
+   *Partially working, needs to plug a device before boot in order that macOS could pick up USB-C controller, then it's plug-n-play and hot-plug&unpluggable in macOS.
 It may cause problems when lid closed or the system sleeps.

 ## What's not working(I have found)
 - Trackpad Keys